oktadev/okta-blog/_source/_posts/2024-03-03-stepup-authentication.md

 In this post, you walked through adding a step-up authentication challenge to protect resources.
 You added step-up authentication to protect Angular routes using the Okta Angular SDK, then added step-up authentication to protect resources from the NestJS API and within the Angular app.

 There's a lot more we can do, and in a demo, we can't get into all the production-level polish we'd like, but I hope this sparks your imagination about how you can protect resources within your application.
-You can check out the completed application in the `completed` branch of the [okta-angular-nestjs-stepup-auth-example](https://github.com/oktadev/okta-angular-stepup-auth-example) GitHub repository.
-The repository's README also includes instructions on how to scaffold the starting project.
+You can check out the completed application in the `completed` branch of the [okta-angular-nestjs-stepup-auth-example](https://github.com/oktadev/okta-angular-nestjs-stepup-auth-example/tree/completed) GitHub repository.
+The repository's README also includes instructions on scaffolding the starting project.

 Ready to read other interesting posts?
 Check out the following links.